GCOM7140/group-project/README.md

 After listening to your presentation, invited guests, your peers, and your professors will use the following guidelines to assess it and give you developmental feedback.
-Internalizing these guidelines will help you deliver a presentation, which constitutes one-third of the group project grade, that is worthy of an exemplary grade.
+Internalizing these guidelines will help you deliver a presentation that is worthy of an exemplary grade.

 * The group built a case for the Instagram campaign they proposed with a breadth and depth of well-principled analyses that motivated me to accept their claims.